 Monitor Google Analytics for Odd Site Behavior

-Phishing attacks are the leading cause of data breaches making up more than 55 percent of overall attacks.
+Phishing attacks are the leading cause of data breaches making up more than 55% of overall attacks.
 This made 2016 the eighth consecutive year this type of attack was rated number one.

 Use a Secure Sockets Layer

 Secure Sockets Layer, or SSL, encrypts the transmission of data from your webpages to the visitor.
 This makes it nearly impossible for anyone to steal information during transit.
 It creates a direct pipeline of data that protects you as well as the recipient.

 Although these often require small yearly fees to maintain, they are surely worth the investment.

 Using the SSL certification will also play into search engine optimization practices.
 This is because engines like Google hold secure websites in a higher standard because of being safe and secure for visitors.